akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

+=> Matilda had a quiet word with godfrey about the hazing of beatrice going on in quiet corners.

 By the end of Christmas week, the Duchess had become an unexpected ally.
 She wrote to her husband-to-be in Brittany that the match was solid, the girl was real, and it was likely that any further offers for Godfrey would not be well received.

 She told Beatrice privately: "My brother has waited his whole life to be seen.
 You see him.
 That's enough."

+**IMPORTANT** => The Duchess frequents Devon where her mother (henry's mistress) Edith resided.
+Godfrey might also go there, anyway, he departs, as encouraged by the enemy set.

+=> "she should come with us down to Devon."
+However, the queen wishes her to stay (or other cause), to help with a favoured project or some such. (we can chronicle them publicly visiting poor/sick/etc.) --> yes, with greater jealousy accordingly.
+Insert here.

 ---